Northern Gas Networks is carrying out essential website maintenance on the evening of Thursday 28th May from 10pm.

 Read

-The project, which is expected to last until October 2025, has been planned in collaboration with Newcastle City Council, and advanced signage is already in place in the area.
-So that engineers can carry out the work safely and efficiently, and to protect the public, some temporary traffic management measures will be put in place.
+The project, which is expected to last for around six weeks, has been planned in collaboration with Darlington Borough Council.
+So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.

-Chris Trevena, Site Manager for Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Newcastle.”
+Steven Storey, Site Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Darlington.”

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.